-Kyle’s proudest moment of his grant writing journey is landing a full-time Grant Writer job for Project
+Kyle’s proudest moment of his grant writing journey is landing a full-time Grant Writer job for Project MEND, a

-style, Kyle celebrated this major win!
+celebrated this major win!

 “I got myself a peach milkshake at Chick-fil-A and I stayed home and I watched a couple movies.
 I just had a nice afternoon for myself,” Kyle said.
 “Then my family came home and I got to share the news with them.
 My wife cried.
 I've cried.”

 In his current role, he’s proud to have written dozens of grants ranging from $5,000 - $300,000.
 He also coordinates grants management for those grants the organization plans to reapply to, as well as help identify what grants still need to be identified.